bodenr/expose/doc/md/expose.md

 * **Object** *opts* The options to merge the defaults into.

-## expose(options)
+* **String** *parentId* The path of the requiring module.

 Expose exports from other modules based on the given `options`.

 The `options` object supports the following properties:

-- targets: The target path(s) to expose.
+`targets` The target path(s) to expose.
 This can be an array or a single file/dir.
+If not specified will use the precedence as noted in the jsdocs for `defaultTarget()`.

-- grep: An array of `RegExp` objects which indicate path inclusions to expose.
+`grep` An array of `RegExp` objects which indicate path inclusions to expose.
+The regex will be `test`ed against each absolute file path in the `targets`.
+An absolute path is considered a match if any of the `grep` expressions match and none of the `ungrep` expressions match.

-- ungrep: An array of `RegExp` objects which indicate path exclusions for expose.
+`ungrep` An array of `RegExp` objects which indicate path exclusions for expose.
+The regex will be `test`ed against each absolute file path in the `targets`.
+An absolute path is considered a match if any of the `grep` expressions match and none of the `ungrep` expressions match.

-- scope: The namespace scope to expose the exports on.
+`scope` The namespace scope to expose the exports on.
+For example this can be the callers `exports` object.
+If not specified an empty plain object is used and returned.

-- recurse: A `boolean` indicating if expose should recurse any sub-directories.
-See the `defaultOpts` function for the defaults used.
+`recurse` A `boolean` indicating if expose should recurse any sub-directories.
+By default this is set to `true`.

 ### Params: